dequelabs/corro/README.md

 This works out sensibly enough for nested objects, but for arrays it's a little weird.

-Values representing arrays of objects must contain **only one** non-rule object definition.
-If multiple such definitions are present, Corro will be unable to infer which it should use in order to validate the members of the array and so will simply add a validation error to that effect.
+Values representing arrays of objects should contain **only one** non-rule key whose value represents the schema for elements in the array.
+There isn't anything preventing you from passing multiple definitions, and Corro will apply each of them in turn and safely merge the results, but it can't be recommended.

 ## Rules
 Corro ships with a small but flexible set of rules, and you can extend it with